Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - **Password write back**
         - Note that the flow of synchronization is always from the local AD to Azure AD and never from Azure AD to local AD
+        - If the password is changed in the Azure AD using the reset from the azure account, it will create a miss match as it wont be able to be updated in the local AD
+        - You can fix this by going to the Azure AD connect and then you can go to optional features and enable **password writeback**